 What we don’t: Requires a strong pilot to drive, especially in the bumps.

 For skiers who love to rip from top to bottom, Völkl’s Secret 96 is the ticket to the fast lane.
-This powerful ski reliably holds an edge at maximum speed, inspiring strong riders to push themselves on and off piste (although it does favor frontside use).
-Turnability is another highlight: With its 3D radius sidecut that’s longer at the tip and tail and shorter in the center, the Secret 96 transitions smoothly between short, medium, and long turns without sacrificing speed or stability.
+This powerful ski reliably holds an edge at maximum speed, inspiring strong riders to push themselves on and off-piste (although it does favor frontside use).
+Turnability is another highlight: New for 2025, Völkl transitioned from a 3D radius sidecut to their 4 Radius Drive design, which effectively gives the ski four turn radii to help with turn initiation, maximize stability at speed, and improve follow-through at the end of each turn.
 Combined with the versatile 96-millimeter waist, the Secret is a hard-charging ski that can handle a wide variety of terrain and snow conditions.

 Similar to Nordica’s terrain-specific metal construction mentioned above, Völkl employed their “tailored Titanal frame” technology to customize stiffness—this time based on length rather than width.
 This means that the longer sizes of the Secret 96 are stiffer and heavier with more Titanal for added power transmission and dampness, while the shorter sizes have less metal to allow better maneuverability for smaller or lighter skiers.
 In practice, however, we found the Secret 96 still is a burly ski that demands a hard-driving pilot, and less advanced riders may find it challenging to control in tight spaces—regardless of how short or long you go.
 But if you’re comfortable keeping your foot on the gas, the Secret won’t disappoint.